chevereto/v3-docs/setup/container/container-registry.md

 ## Updating

 ::: tip
 Do not update using the built-in update system available at `/dashboard` as those changes won't persist.
-You need to re-build the image and container(s).
+You need to re-create the container pulling the latest image.
 :::

 To update your custom build all the system files and its provisioning will be replaced.
 This only affects the application container, don't touch the database container.